clawpack/doc/doc/googleearth_plotting.rst

 Publishing your results
 -----------------------

-You can easily share your KMZ file with collaborators by providing links to your archive KMZ file in HTML webpages.
+You can easily share your results with collaborators by providing links to your archive KMZ file in HTML webpages.
 Collaborators can download the KMZ file and open it in a Google Earth browser.

 However, you may find that the KMZ file is too large to make downloading convenient.
-In this case, you can provide a light-weight KML file that provides a single link to a KMZ file that you store on a host server.
-Collaborators interested in your results can then open this KML file in Google Earth and browse your results via an internet connection.
+In this case, you can provide a light-weight KML file that contains a link to your KMZ file stored on a host server.
+Collaborators  can then open this KML file in Google Earth and browse your results via an internet connection.

 To create this KML file, you should set the `plotdata` attribute `kml_publish` to the url address of your host server where the KMZ